 Few players know the difference between playing in the minors and playing in the NHL as well as Thornton.
 In 2014 he became the third player to appear in 600 NHL games and 600 American Hockey League games and the first to reach that mark in the NHL after first doing so in the AHL.
 In 2014 Shawn was traded to the Florida Panthers where he continued his role as a team leader both on and off the ice.
 Shawn finally retired from a 20-year professional hockey career on April 6th 2017.
 Shawn now works for the Florida Panthers as Vice President of Operations.

 After losing his grandmother to a 14 year battle with Parkinson's and hearing the touching stories of so many cancer patients and their families during his hospital visits, Shawn was inspired to take the next step in his charitable efforts.
-He founded The Shawn Thornton Foundation with the mission to help cure life-threatening diseases, specifically Parkinson's and cancer.
+He founded The Shawn Thornton Foundation in 2013 with the mission to help cure life-threatening diseases, specifically Parkinson's and cancer.
 As the Foundation's President and Director, Shawn works with his board of directors to improve the quality of life for patients and their families through various events and fundraising efforts.
 Shawn feels extremely fortunate for the support he has received throughout the years and looks forward to continuing to give back to the community that has always supported him.

 Your donation to The Shawn Thornton Foundation will help fund innovative research, increase awareness and provide quality care for patients and families affected by Parkinson's and cancer.